frederikvig/nyum/_recipes/beef-bourguignon.md

 ---

-> Add the pearl onions, wine and enough stock so that the meat is barely covered.
+> Add the pearl onions, wine and enough stock/water so that the meat is barely covered.
 Then add the tomato paste, bullion and herbs.
-Cover and bring to a boil, then reduce heat to low and simmer for 1½ to 2 hours, stirring occasionally, until the meat is falling apart.
+Cover and bring to a boil, then reduce heat to low and simmer for 2 hours, stirring occasionally, until the meat is falling apart.

 ---